Sakichi Toyoda

 Accomplishments

-- 01Invented the Toyoda wooden hand loom (1890), significantly improving textile production efficiency.
+- 01Invented the Toyoda Wooden Hand Loom in 1890, significantly improving manual loom efficiency.

-- 03Patented the automatic power loom with a weft replenishment mechanism (1924), embodying the principle of Jidoka.
+- 03Patented the automatic power loom with an automatic weft replenishment device in 1924, a major advance incorporating the 'Jidoka' principle.

 Lessons for Operators